 Electrophoresis is used to identify the presence or absence of abnormal proteins and to identify when different groups of proteins are increased or decreased in serum or urine.
 It is frequently used to detect and identify monoclonal proteins (an excessive production of one specific immunoglobulin).
 Protein and immunofixation electrophoresis are used to help detect, diagnose, and monitor the course and treatment of conditions associated with these abnormal proteins, including multiple myeloma and a few related diseases.

 Protein is usually excreted in the urine in very small amounts.
 When it is present in moderate to large amounts, it often indicates a problem with the kidneys.
-The primary reason protein and immunofixation electrophoresis are requested on urine is to look for monoclonal protein production.
-This protein may show up in both the serum and urine, or it may only be seen in the urine.
-An example of this is Bence Jones protein, which is the free light chain component of antibodies (normally, antibodies are composed of four parts, two identical heavy chains and two identical light chains.
-Sometimes, in multiple myeloma, only one or the other is produced, or it may be produced in excess.)
-The small size of Bence Jones protein allows it to pass through the kidneys and enter the urine.
+The primary reason protein and immunofixation electrophoresis are requested on urine is to look for monoclonal protein production which has largely been replaced by serum free light chain analysis.

 When is it requested?